 Invoices which do not reference a valid purchase order will be rejected.
-Section 10 d) of the Policy states that no employee should instruct any works, services or product purchases until a purchase order has been fully approved.
+Section 10 (d) of the Policy states that no employee should instruct any works, services or product purchases until a purchase order has been fully approved.
 Any employee instructing procurements prior to a fully approved purchase order may be subject to disciplinary action.

-In addition, GTR proactively supports its supply chain to improve cash flow and has engaged with C2FO in this respect.
+In addition, GTR proactively supports its supply chain to improve cash flow and has engaged with C2FO: Working Capital.
+Working for Everyone. in this respect.